jamesrupa/AP-Comp-Sci-A-Labs/README.md

 This is just a simple assignment that we had to alter the code based on the directions and what had been asked for.
 Boxcar wass part 1 for this assignment and then we had to add on to the code with the freight train.

+## How to Use Project

+For inital files go to --> inital folder\
+For edited/source files go to --> src folder

 ## Future Plans

 * Finish up SymptAid Response